BASEBALL CARDS SOUTH BEND INDIANA

 During this time, South Bend was also home to its own Minor League baseball team, the South Bend Cubs, who were a Class A farm team of the Chicago Cubs.
 Local baseball card collectors eagerly sought out cards depicting South Bend Cubs players who had made it to the Majors.
 Some of the more notable South Bend Cubs alumni to later appear on vintage baseball cards include Lou Boudreau, Gene Baker, and Dick Ellsworth.
 Having a minor league home team only further fueled the passion for baseball and collecting its cards in South Bend throughout the middle decades of the 1900s.

-Read also: ARE MOSAIC BASEBALL CARDS WORTH ANYTHING
+Read also: BASEBALL CARDS INVENTORY

 The 1960s saw the rise of more specialized and regional baseball card producers as the national companies consolidated.
 In South Bend, a local shop called Ernie’s Sport Cards opened in 1963 and became hugely popular for stocking the latest baseball card releases but also hosting trading sessions and shows.
 Ernie’s helped cultivate a strong sense of community among South Bend-area baseball card collectors during this era.
 They also worked to preserve the history of the hobby by amassing a significant local collection that is still housed in the St. Joseph County Public Library today.